carpentries-incubator/ml4bio-workshop/_episodes/07-conclusion.md

 ### Post-workshop survey

 We greatly appreciate your feedback to help improve this workshop.
-Please take 10 minutes to complete the anonymous post-workshop survey using the link you were provided.
+Please take 10 minutes to complete the post-workshop survey using the link you were provided.

 ### Additional resources